Domestic violence and emotional abuse against men

 Suffering abuse?
 Act now

 If you are a victim of any form of domestic abuse or emotional abuse, whether male or female, please contact us at LGFL Ltd to arrange an urgent consultation.
-Book a 1 hour online consultation, and we’ll give you the first 30 minutes free.
+You can also book your initial 1-hour fixed fee advice session.
 (For qualifying clients, T&Cs apply).

 If you are in any immediate danger, always call 999 for police assistance.